tracyscott/RainbowStudio/LXStudioUserGuide.md

 LX Studio supports parameter modulation.
 Through modulation, you can map the output of a Modulator to many different elements in the UI.
 A common type of Modulator is an LFO (Low Frequency Oscillator).
 An LFO typically supports a variety of waveforms.
-The default is a Sine wave.
+The default waveform is a Sine wave.
 The value of the modulator changes over time, ranging from 0 to 1 (-1 to 1 in bi-polar mode).
 To create a mapping from a Modulator to a parameter in the UI, select the 'Map' arrow (highlighted pink in the image above).
 Your interface should now highlight parts of the UI that can be effected by the Modulator.
 Select the 'Speed' knob on your Iterator.
 You should now have a modulator mapping from the LFO to your speed knob labeled Channel-1|Iterator|Speed.